thkropp1/Flashcard-Generator/README.md

 The cloze deletion.
 This is the text we've chosen to remove: "George Washington".

 The partial text.
 This is what we get if we remove the cloze deletion from the full text: "... was the first president of the United States.

+How to run the app:

+1. Clone this repo.
+2. cd into the cloned directory and open Git Bash.
+3. Type in the command line: node app